Macon Back and Spinal Cord Injuries Lawyers

 We consult top medical specialists to understand the full extent of our clients’ injuries.
 The severity of a spinal cord or back injury could jeopardize the victim’s ability to work and hinder the enjoyment they find in their personal life.
-The emotional toll these injuries take is immense, and our injury attorneys in Macon provide compassionate and comprehensive legal counsel for all of our clients who have suffered a back or spinal injury.
+The emotional toll these injuries take is immense, and our Macon Back and Spinal Cord Injuries Lawyers provide compassionate and comprehensive legal counsel for all of our clients who have suffered a back or spinal injury.

 Short and Long-Term Expense

 A spinal injury doesn’t just impede your immediate ability to work.
 A serious injury may prevent you from ever working again.
 Unfortunately, this type of injury typically ends careers, hinders future employment, and may necessitate permanent care and various types of therapies.

 Workers’ compensation claims can be complicated, but our team knows how to compile and thoroughly research any type of work injury case.
 However, the effects of these injuries will cost well more than any workers’ compensation program can possibly provide.
 Many victims are unaware of other types of compensation that can help ease their financial burden, like additional claims.

 Beyond the immediate life changes that accompany a back or spinal injury, the long-term effects of spinal injuries can include:

 - Chronic back pain.
 Once your immediate injury heals to the point of being able to function again, you may have to endure chronic aches and pains that often accompany injuries of this nature.